 - Promotes a healthy work culture: Clear organizational structures help promote a healthy work culture amongst employees.
 Everyone knows what they are supposed to do to add value to the organization, and there are no blurred lines or doubts about every employee's job description.

 - Boosts productivity: We all know that happy employees are highly productive employees.
-When employees understand how they can move ahead in their respective career paths, they will get motivated to do their best to achieve their goals.
+When employees understand how to move ahead in their respective career paths, they will be motivated to do their best to achieve their goals.

 - Transparency: A defined job leveling structure establishes transparency throughout the organization, ensuring uniformity and equity across all levels and roles.